Vercantez/Synesthesia/README.md

 # Synesthesia

-This is the exact code I submitted for my WWDC 2018 Scholarship application.
+Playground submitted for WWDC 2018 scholarship.
+Try it out in Xcode playgrounds!